aaditagrawal/multiterm-astro/README.md

-# MultiTerm Astro 🎨⚡️
+# The CoolStuff Blog 🎨⚡️

-**MultiTerm** is an Astro blog theme designed for coders who love their color schemes.
-Easily theme your whole website with your favorite color schemes and have your prose rendered with a nod to the aesthetics of raw markdown.
+**The CoolStuff Blog** is an Astro blog theme designed for coders who love their color schemes.
+Easily theme your website with your favorite color schemes and have your prose rendered with a nod to the aesthetics of raw markdown.

-Check out the live example site [here](https://multiterm.stelclementine.com)!
+Check out the live example site [here](https://blog.coolstuff.work)!

 > v2.0.0 has been released! 🥳